 Thank you very much for your nice words!!
 Thank you also for the details!!
 However, I take many more which I don’t like:(posted about 3 years ago

 I’d HIGHLY suggest you to use a tripod and mirror to see the display on the camera so you’d know how you look like in the frame.
-Cheerios. <3posted almost 3 years ago
+Cheerios. <3posted about 3 years ago

 I used a tripod before I conned my husband into taking all my photos. :P But the tripod works for the most part.